Apuselmo/course-name/documents/publish-your-docs/hope-as-a-compass.md

 <!--s-->

-- Catechesis can be challenging—apathy, secularism, and discouragement may arise.
+- Catechesis can be challenging — *apathy*, *secularism*, and *discouragement* may arise.
 Hope keeps the catechist anchored in Christ, reminding them that God’s grace is at work even when results are unseen (Gal 6:9).

 <!--s-->